 It is very important to know how often to water a garden.
 But first, did you know that some plants need more water during certain times of their growth than others?

-Follow these top tips and guidelines to successful watering:
+Follow these top tips and guidelines for successful watering:

 1. One inch per week